verygoodsecurity/vgs-collect-ios/README.md

 Use vgsCollect.cleanFiles() to unassign file from associated VGSCollect instance whenever you need.

+### SwiftUI support

+VGS Collect iOS SDK provide support for integration with apps that are buid with SwiftUI toolkit by providing SwiftUI wrappers for all VGS textfields.
+Follow examples [here](./demoapp/demoapp/UseCases/SwiftUI/README.md).

 ## Demo Application
 Demo application for collecting card data on iOS is <a href="https://github.com/vgs-samples/very-spacy-food-iOS">here</a>.